Menu Search

 These sessions are intended to be a shared exploration of a specific topic or participatory playing experience.
 Performances are not eligible.

+The focus of the series is on flute technique.
 The most effective presentations are those that are lecture-based with a slide presentation or live demonstration.
 Play-along sessions are also eligible.

 NFA membership is required for applicants, presenters, and panelists – with the exception of one special guest per event who may be exempt from NFA membership.